The five best ways to get better sleep in your home.

 Regarding your presentation, Next time, be better prepared if you have doubts about your job performance.

-If you think you are not a good father, go to a professional specializing in parenting and see what you can do about it to improve.
+If you think you are not a good father, go to a professional specializing in parenting and see what you can do to improve.

 The guiding principle is that the non-accepting/harmonious thought only exhausts you and, above all, distracts you from finding more accurate and effective solutions for your problems.

-Byron Katie's latest book - "A Mind at Home with Itself" - will open your mind to the matter.
+In her latest book - "A Mind at Home with Itself" - The Wonderful Byron Katie will open your mind to that matter.
 Please do yourself a (huge!) favor and read it.

-Now, You must be asking how all of this relates to your sleep (and how we solve it).
+Now, You must be asking how all of this relates to your sleep.

-In fact, against the rising flow of thoughts, all you have to do is treat them like clouds - just let them pass you by without engaging/getting attached to them.
+In fact, against the rising flow of thoughts, you have to treat them like clouds - just let them pass you by without engaging/getting attached to them.

 An interesting trick in this context is to place a question mark combined with a smile instead of an exclamation mark at the end of each thought.